The Monstera adansonii belongs to the Araceae family and is sometimes known as Monstera Friedrichsthalii.

 The next day wash off the leaves.
-You may have to repeat this procedure several times over a period of 3-4 weeks as pests may hide in the soil and may have laid eggs.
+You may have to repeat this procedure several times over 3-4 weeks as pests may hide in the soil and have laid eggs.

-The treatment for both Alternaria leaf spot and Septoria leaf spot is liquid copper fungicides.
-You will have to apply it every seven to ten days to reduce the spread of Alternaria leaf spots and Septoria leaf spots.
+The treatment for Alternaria leaf spot and Septoria leaf spot is liquid copper fungicides.
+You must apply it every seven to ten days to reduce the spread of Alternaria and Septoria leaf spots.

-If you apply liquid copper fungicide two weeks before it starts spreading, then your plant will recover faster.
+If you apply liquid copper fungicide two weeks before it spreads, your plant will recover faster.
 You could also prune off highly damaged leaves to prevent their spread.